 When Larry isn’t grooming or fixing our equipment, he enjoys cross country-skiing.
 In the off-season he enjoys fishing and golfing.
 Larry is married to Tina.
 She is one of our volunteers and does the trail maintenance on the snowshoe trails.

-Growing up in Western Pennsylvania and vacationing in Northern Michigan, I developed a deep passion for the outdoors.
-My time working at summer camp sparked a love for helping others connect with nature and enjoy outdoor activities.
-I entered my first ski marathon, the Chautauqua Overland Ski Marathon, before even owning a pair of cross-country skis, and quickly discovered not only my enjoyment of the sport but also how gentle it was on the body.
+Growing up in Western Pennsylvania and vacationing in Northern Michigan, Alan developed a deep passion for the outdoors.
+His time working at summer camp sparked a love for helping others connect with nature and enjoy outdoor activities.
+He entered his first ski marathon, the Chautauqua Overland Ski Marathon, before even owning a pair of cross-country skis, and quickly discovered not only his enjoyment of the sport but also how gentle it was on the body.

 Alan and his wife Heather are avid outdoor enthusiasts who frequently travel to Northern Michigan and other picturesque locations.
 They have also had the pleasure of skiing at Sovereign Lake in British Columbia during the early season.

-A few years ago, I began teaching at Forbush Corner Nordic at the invitation of Carole Mueller- Braumbaugh, the ski school director.
-Through this experience, I connected with fellow volunteers and directors at Forbush, finding a shared passion that fueled my desire to contribute.
-Volunteering in various roles beyond teaching, I found that my background in education, coaching, and outdoor leadership complements the strengths of the Forbush team.
-I deeply appreciate how Forbush provides a top-class environment where I can witness so many people enjoying the winter trails and the beautiful natural surroundings.
+A few years ago, Alan began teaching at Forbush Corner Nordic at the invitation of Carole Mueller-Brumbaugh, the ski school director.
+Through this experience, he connected with fellow volunteers and directors at Forbush, finding a shared passion that fueled his desire to contribute.
+Volunteering in various roles beyond teaching, Alan found that his background in education, coaching, and outdoor leadership complements the strengths of the Forbush team.
+He deeply appreciates how Forbush provides a top-class environment where he can witness so many people enjoying the winter trails and the beautiful natural surroundings.

 Mario met Dave Forbush for the first time in the summer of 1982 after cycling at Stoney Creek Metropark.
 Dave and a friend had just finished roller skiing when Mario approached and started asking questions about this activity which he had yet to witnessed.
 The conversation was intense and engaging and they connected almost immediately.
 Dave gave Mario a business card and said he was soon to open a XC ski business north of Grayling.
 Since Mario was just starting to learn how to XC ski, he was interested, but not committed.
 The memory of the encounter eventually faded.